-The Director of Student Affairs and the Assistant Deans for Academic Success assign academic advisors, with input and approval by the Dean, to each incoming CUSOM student.
+The Executive Director of Student Affairs assigns academic advisors, with input and approval from the Associate Dean for Biomedical Affairs, to each incoming CUSOM student.
 Such mentorship is typically carried out through both mandatory group and individual meetings.
 In the first two years, this is facilitated through designated time on the academic calendar for the advisors to meet with their advisees.
 The frequency of meetings between students and their advisors during years 1 and 2 is as follows:

-- During Blocks 1 and 2, students meet with their academic advisors at least once individually each Block, and once in a group setting each Block (4 meetings total).
-The purpose of these meetings is to provide the academic support to the students during this transitional period. - During Blocks 3-5, students are required to meet with their advisors at least once each Block in a group setting.
-Additional individual meetings can be arranged based on needs.
+- During Blocks 1 and 2 of Year 1, students meet with their academic advisors at least once individually, and once in a group setting each Block (4 meetings total).
+The focus of these meetings is to provide academic support to the students during this transitional period but also serve as an opportunity to answer questions, identify student concerns or difficulties, and provide students information regarding helpful CUSOM resources and support services. - During Blocks 3-5, students are required to meet with their advisors at least once each Block in a group setting.
+Additional individual meetings are arranged based on student need.